loidolt/loidolt-design/src/posts/davis-cagle-longbow/index.md

 tags: ["Woodworking"]
 ---

-# Summary
+## Summary

 This longbow was custom built for Davis Cagle.
 The outer limbs are zebrawood with a core of maple.
 The handle is Brazilian cherry with a wenge, maple, and padauk inlay.
-The build ups on the outside of the handle are maple, wenge, and have a bacote highlight on top.
+The build-ups on the outside of the handle are maple, wenge, and have a Bacote highlight on top.
 The bow is 50 pounds at 28 inches and is the best shooting longbow I’ve made yet - no handle shock whatsoever and it has a really satisfying thump.